-However, among the 14 states not currently expanding Medicaid, the average eligibility threshold remains low at 40% or about $8,700 for a single mother of two, with only two (2) states — Tennessee, and Wisconsin covering parents with incomes at or near poverty.
+Among those states not currently expanding Medicaid, the average eligibility threshold remains very low at 44% or about $9,700 for a single mother of two, with only two (2) states — Tennessee, and Wisconsin covering parents with incomes at or near poverty.

 If your state hasn’t expanded Medicaid, you may be eligible for subsidies to buy a private health insurance plan in the Marketplace, if your income is between 100% – 400% of the federal poverty line.
 That’s an income between $21,960 and $87,840 for a family of three.

 One of those subsidies for those who buy insurance through Marketplace is the Advance Premium Tax Credit which can be applied directly to your premium — the amount you pay each month to your insurance plan.

 How does the premium tax credit work? #

 When you apply for coverage in the Health Insurance Marketplace, the Marketplace will estimate the amount of the premium tax credit that you may be eligible, based on your income.